-Java® is a registered trademark of Sun Microsystems, Inc.
+Java® is a registered trademark of Oracle and/or its affiliates.

-OpenGL® is a registered trademark of SGI.
+OASIS® is a registered trademark of OASIS, the open standards consortium.

 The Open Group acknowledges that there may be other company names and products that might be covered by trademark protection and advises the reader to verify them independently.